tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-1.md

 #### Notes:

-- Note that our URL begins with `localhost:8000` rather than `file:///`, which means we are running off of a local web server.
 - Sprite docs are here: http://pixijs.download/release/docs/PIXI.Sprite.html
 - here we are using PixiJS sprites as buttons, rather than using DOM buttons like we did last time.
 - the `pointerover` and similar events will work with both mouse events and touch events.